aren227/python-simple-spa-blog/README.md

  - markdown2

 ### How to use
  1. Write a post in markdown format.
-It should be located in ```posts``` folder.
 There are no rules about file names, but you have to write a file header like this:
     ```
     ---
     title: Hello, World!